Optimal Status Update for Age of Information Minimization with an Energy Harvesting Source: Conclusions

 \subsection{Proof of Theorem~\ref{thm:renewal}}

 Based on Theorem~\ref{thm:comparison}, we assume the inter-update delays under a renewal policy is a function of $\tau$, the duration between the last update epoch and the first energy arrival after it.
-Specifically, we denote the function as